davisking/dlib/docs/README.txt

 that knows how to look at the XML files and generate the table of contents files needed by the htmlhelp tool (the thing that makes chm help files).

+Also note that the first 80 or so lines of the stylesheet.xsl file contains stuff specific to the dlib project and thus should be changed or removed as appropriate for your specific project.

 ======================== Installing the required tools ========================

 To begin with, the XML and XSLT is usable on any operating system, however,